reptilex/tesla-style-solar-power-card/README.md

 ```javascript
 show_w_not_kw: 1
 ```
-One to hide the lines not active to use it:
+One to hide the lines not active to use it, please make sure everything is working before you hide the lines:
 ```javascript
 hide_inactive_lines: 1
 ```